No. of Children: 8

 Philosophy of Care

 It is our belief that all children are entitled to a high standard of care and a plethora of positive childhood memories.
-We facilitate this by providing a physically and emotionally safe environment, which is young person friendly and homely.
+We facilitate this by providing a physically and emotionally safe environment, which is friendly and homely.

 Our environment also contains consistency and stability, structure and clear boundaries, allowing children to form a sense of who they are, confidence and self-worth, all from a safe and secure base.
 It is our aim to support and encourage children to achieve their full potential in all areas, and if appropriate return to live in a family setting to continue their childhood.